Academy Of Music Theatre

 Built in 1905, the Academy of Music Theatre suffered a devastating fire in 1911, and was rebuilt immediately in less than six months.
 In 1920 the performing arts theatre became a movie theatre, but closed in 1958.
 A $29M complete restoration project in 2018 brought the Academy of Music Theatre back to its original glory.

-EverGreene was responsible for the restoration of ornamental plasterwork and decorative painting inside the theatre, and the outside stucco.
+EverGreene executed the restoration of ornamental plasterwork and decorative painting inside the theatre, in addition to the outside stucco.
 Artists and craftsmen in our Brooklyn Studio created hundreds of pieces of ornamental plaster, based in still existing pieces.
 The color palette reflected the original finishes from 1912.
 Claude Howell, the designer on the project, had previously worked with EverGreene on the restoration of the Lyric Theatre in Birmingham, AL, and specified many of the same design and decorative plaster ornaments.